-The Industry Information program maintains an accurate understanding of the beef industry and helps promote a positive cattle-marketing climate through information dissemination.
-These efforts work to develop new markets, marketing strategies and increase efficiency and activities through programs focused on issues, management, public relations and beef and veal quality assurance.
+Having an accurate understanding of the beef industry helps its participants promote a positive cattle and beef climate.
+These efforts work to develop new markets and marketing strategies, and increase efficiency and activities through programs focused on issues, management, public relations and beef and veal quality assurance.

 Beef producers had the opportunity to meet with key influencers from CDC, USDA, FDA and others.
 This one-on-one collaboration encouraged dialogue and created a better understanding of how beef production plays into the conversation of both human and animal health.

 The Beef Checkoff supports the beef industry’s commitment to “One Health” — healthy humans, healthy animals.
 This includes hosting the annual Antibiotic Symposium, which focuses on continued knowledge about responsible antibiotic use and the primary efforts aimed at combating antimicrobial resistance.
 The continued interest in the event and proactive outreach by members and partners are expanding.

 Due to the virtual format and the subject matter lineup, the annual event saw a 47 percent increase in participation.
 There was great media pick-up of the Symposium, along with messages and information shared by speakers.

 BEEF QUALITY ASSURANCE (BQA) COLLABORATES WITH VEAL AND DAIRY

 The BQA program collaborated with the Dairy Calf & Heifer Association, Veal Quality Assurance and the Dairy FARM program to create the Calf Care & Quality Assurance program so other programs can align with and build upon it, ensuring calf raisers have relevant training, certification and implementation resources.

 The full launch of the printed manuals is planned for FY22, including distribution of materials by all parties.
 The release of online modules for this program in Fall 2022 will allow for further certifications of producers around the country.